Social Work Degrees, Schools, and Careers in Washington

 Career Opportunities for Social Workers in Washington

-The National Association of Social Workers readily says that the Department of Veterans Affairs is the largest single employer of qualified social workers in the country and Washington is a prime example of this.
+The Department of Veterans Affairs is the largest single employer of qualified social workers in the country and Washington is a prime example of this.
 The chapter in Bremerton is currently looking for a qualified social worker to join the staff and the chapter in Spokane is looking for an outreach specialist with social work experience.
 The Department of the Army is also looking for qualified social workers in Washington.
 There are also a number of hospitals and healthcare organizations looking for social workers such as the University of Washington Medical Center, PeaceHealth in Longview, Providence Health and Services in Everett, Compass Health in Bellingham and Multicare Health System in Auburn.

 For more information about the process of becoming a social worker in Washington, visit our page on Washington social worker license requirements.

 Child, Family, and School Social Workers Salary in Washington

 |Mount Vernon-Anacortes, WA||$33,230||$41,910||$51,490||$55,060||$60,720|